PawelLipski/-git-machete-blog-2/blog-2.md

 After a successful rebase, `allow-ownership-link` was pushed to the remote (or more precisely, the _local remote_ since it resides on the local machine) and similar process happened again for `build-chain`.
 For the sake of brevity it isn't included in the above screenshot, but if you were to continue the traversal, then you'd encounter the branch `call-ws` which was aligned with `develop`, so rebase hasn't even been proposed.
-Similiarly, `traverse` would later switch to `master` but wouldn't suggest you to push or pull `master` since it was already in sync with `origin/master`.
+Similarly, `traverse` would later switch to `master` but wouldn't suggest you to push or pull `master` since it was already in sync with `origin/master`.

 Generally, the traversal is performed by moving to `next` of each branch (so, pretty much by running `git machete go next`).
 For the more graph-theory-savvy of you... this is equivalent to a pre-order depth-first search of the branch dependency tree.